 - Quitting smoking (6%)

 Companies such as NCES provide health and wellness education that clinics can easily incorporate into their weight management programs, and with their healthy resource hub, Your Wellness Spot, offer better support patients in achieving the goals above.
 For example, patients could access work-out videos, recipes, nutrition information, and resources on sleep hygiene and stress management via a patient portal or be directed to a wellness-focused blog via their physician-branded patient mobile app to improve wellness while away from the clinic.
-Such content helps patients to stay motivated and engaged in their own wellness journey, while supporting an improved relationship between clinicians and patients.
+Such content helps patients to stay motivated and engaged in their own wellness journey, while supporting an improved relationship between clinicians and patients and leads to greater healthcare business insights.

 Indeed, patients are very aware of how their relationship with their health care team impacts their wellness goals.